TheMathematicFanatic/MF_Tools/README.md

 TransformByGlyphMap can accept many additional parameters to control its behavior.
 The following is an exhaustive list of its parameters and what they do:

-Here’s the rewritten list with consistent bold tags:

 - **mobA -** Starting mobject (required)
 - **mobB -** Target mobject (required)
 - **\*glyph_map -** Arbitrarily long sequence of tuples of lists of integers.
 Each one can have an optional third element which is a dictionary of kwargs.
 This is certainly the most important parameter and controls almost everything that happens.
 See above for a detailed explanation.